 Since the release of the first versions of FL Studio under the name of Fruity Loops, there have been many innovations that have been appearing with each new version.

 However, FL Studio 12 has certain features that make it one of the most popular and robust music editing software.

 - Friendly and easy to use interface.
 With just a few clicks you will be able to explore and find samples for creating beats.

 - Hundreds of free tutorials.
 FL Studio 12 is one of the extended versions of this popular DAW, so it will be extremely easy to find tutorials to better master certain features.

 - Large library of sounds and loops.
 One of the greatest strengths of this software is its vast list of sounds and samples, ideal for creating, recreating, and producing different musical genres.

 - Lack of full support for Mac operating systems.

-- No new plugins accessibility, such as the incredible Flex.
+- No accessibility to new plugins, such as the incredible Flex synth.

 FL Studio 20

 With the arrival of the 20th anniversary of this successful digital audio station Imagine Line decided to revamp things a bit and release a new edition of their amazing DAW.